SandeshNarayan/Maze-Solver/docs/developer_guide.md

                 Resets the 'visited' attribute of all cells in the maze to False.
                 This method is used to prepare the maze for a new maze generation or a new maze solving process.
                 It iterates through all cells in the maze and sets their 'visited' attribute to False.

+    Solving the Maze

+        _solve_r(self, i, j)

+            Recursively attempts to find a path from the starting cell (0,0) to the exit (num_cols-1, num_rows-1) using depth-first search.

+            Parameters:

+                i (int): Column index of the current cell.

+                j (int): Row index of the current cell.

+            Process:

+                Marks the current cell as visited.

+                Checks if the exit has been reached; if so, returns True.

+                Determines all possible moves based on unvisited neighbors and open walls.

+                Recursively explores each possible move:

+                If a valid path is found, returns True.

+                If a dead end is reached, backtracks by undoing the move.

+                If no path is found, returns False.

+        solve(self)

+            Public method that initiates the maze-solving process.

+            Returns:

+                bool: True if a solution exists, otherwise False.